bosonprotocol/community/README.md

 Boson Protocol has funds to actively hire full time developers to work on this project.
 Check out the [Jobs board](https://github.com/bosonprotocol/jobs) for more.

+## Security

+We run a [Bug Bounty Program](BugBountyProgram.md) for security bounties.
+Do not open a public issue or PR for security vulnerabilities!
+Please refer to the document for more on this.

 ## Contributing

 Contributions are welcome.
 If you've got an issue or a pull request that seems relevant to this repository - including a question, a spelling error change, or an overhaul to how we do contributing docs - please contribute.
 This is an open source project, owned by the community.